2025 manta ray tour statistics at Kauna’oa Bay

 If you enjoy digging into data, you may want to review our manta ray sighting statistics from 2009–2014, including annual summaries from 2011–2013.

-Be sure to check out Black Diamond Ray’s page in the manta ray library – it tells the full story (with pictures) of him showing up during an evening swim with a hook in his cephalic fin, trailing 12 feet of fishing line behind him… to the night almost two years later when the hook fell out while he was at the viewing site, and we almost got that on film!
+Be sure to check out Black Diamond Ray’s page in the manta ray library – it tells the full story (with pictures) of him showing up during an evening swim with a large fishing hook in his cephalic fin, trailing 12 feet of fishing line behind him… to the night almost two years later when the hook fell out while he was at the viewing site, and we almost got that on film!

 For more behind the scenes on the workings of our snorkeling tours, listen to the episodes of the Ocean Wings podcast with crew members Ashley Jacobs and Savannah Maira.